gcallah/Rationalism/sorcery/Sorcery.md

 No, no explanation for this conundrum is forthcoming.
-And that is because this is not a serious theory about secret communication channels, but a use of word magic to "curse" those whose views the woke disagree with by attaching the stigma of racism to them.
+And that is because this is not a serious theory about secret communication channels, but a use of word magic to "curse" those whose views the woke disagree with by attaching the stigma of racism to them: just call anything someone says, that you don't like, a "racist dog whistle," and there you have it: no need to even address whatever that person actually contended.

 Word magic is also rampant in "gender" discussions.
 In fact, the very shift from talking about a person's "sex" to talking about a person's "gender" was